-Great Smoky Mountains National Park, Tennessee.
-The Great Smoky Mountains National Park is one of the largest protected areas in the South (521,621 acres) and is worldrenowned for the diversity of its plant and animal resources and the integrity of the wilderness within its boundaries.
+National parks and the National Park Service: Great Smoky Mountains National Park, NC, TN- The Great Smoky Mountains National Park is one of the largest protected areas in the South (521,621 acres) and is World-renowned for the diversity of its plant and animal resources and the integrity of the wilderness within its boundaries.
 Established as a national park in 1934, it was designated as an International Biosphere Reserve in 1976 and a World Heritage Site in 1983.

-The park protects some of the world's finest temperate deciduous forests.
-Due to the fertile soil and abundant rain, this area boasts 1,650 species of flowers and trees, 50 mammal species, and 27 different salamanders.
+The park protects some of the World's finest temperate deciduous forests.
+Due to the fertile soil and abundant rain, this area boasts 1,650 species of flowers and trees, 50 mammal species, and 27 salamander species.
 Migrating birds abound in late spring.